FlowFuse/website/src/handbook/customer/sales/engagements.md

 ### Steps

-1. Move the deal to `Closed Won` in HubSpots Deal overview.
 1. Provide access to the bought resources
    * *Cloud*
-      * Ensure a team on FlowFuse Cloud has been set up by the customer including billing.
+      * Ensure a team on FlowFuse Cloud has been set up by the customer
-      * Apply the discounts on the stripe customer through Coupons
+      * Request the customer team to [enter manual billing mode](/handbook/operations/accounts/#internal-teams-and-contracted-revenue)
       * Have a FlowFuse Admin upgrade the customer to the correct tier
    * *Self-Managed*
       * Generate a [license key](../sales/meetings/poc.md#generating-a-license)